DivineOmega/php-postcodes/README.md

 ### Generate postcode

-This library allows you generate a random, validate, UK postcode.
+This library allows you generate a random, valid UK postcode.
 This makes use of the `Generator` utility class, as shown below.

 ```php